Nataphol Teepsuwan

 Nataphol Teepsuwan (ณัฏฐพล ทีปสุวรรณ, born 29 May 1966) is a Thai politician.
 He served as Minister of Education in the second cabinet of Prime Minister Prayut Chan-o-cha from 10 July 2019 until he was removed from office.
 In February 2021, he was found guilty of insurrection during protests that led to the 2014 coup d'état.
-He was released from prison on bail, later in February 2021, which stands in contrast to his sentence still standing at a prison term of seven years and four months.
+He was released from prison on bail that same month, which stands in contrast to his sentence still standing at a prison term of seven years and four months.

 Early life and education

-Nataphol was born on 29 May 1966 in Boston, Massachusetts, U.S. with his nickname Tan.
+Nataphol was born on 29 May 1966 in Boston, Massachusetts, United States.
 He was the son of Viraphan Teepsuwan, Chairman of the Siam City Cement, and Chantima Teepsuwan.
 He married Taya Teepsuwan and has 3 children.

-He graduated high school from The Williston Northampton School in the USA and then Bachelor of Business Administration in Marketing, Boston University and Master's Degree in Marketing (English Program), Thammasat University.
+He graduated high school from The Williston Northampton School in the US and then Bachelor of Business Administration in Marketing, Boston University and master's degree in marketing (English Program), Thammasat University.